Jenkinsville water options presented to residents

 Strough said that while no PFAs were found in drinking water in the Jenkinsville area that exceeded the state’s drinking water standards, levels of 1,4-dioxane in some wells were detected.

-Though he said the DEC study is ongoing, the town board decided to see "if it made sense to rely on private wells."
+Though he said the DEC study is ongoing, the Queensbury Town Board decided to see “if it made sense to rely on private wells.”

 In his presentation to the residents, Strough noted an additional benefit of increased fire coverage if municipal water was provided to area, as new fire hydrants would be installed in the areas currently lacking them.

-He cited a recent house fire in the Jenkinsville area in which firefighters needed to rely on pumper trucks, which need to filled with water before fire fighting efforts can begin.
+He cited a recent house fire in the Jenkinsville area in which firefighters needed to rely on pumper trucks that need to filled with water before fire fighting efforts can begin.

 The public water service options are to extend the town’s existing water system from a connection point on Haviland Road or to construct a new drinking water supply well, which would include the installation of a new 20,000-foot water main.

-Strough noted residents would be given the option to opt into the water services, but not required.
+Strough noted residents would be given the choice to opt into the water services, but are not required.

 The study states if the town opts for the extension of the water system north and east from Haviland Road, the 170 properties not offered public water would be included.